10 min read

 Conclusion: Building Your Search Engine Strategy

 Ultimately, the PPC vs organic debate isn’t about choosing a winner.
 It is about understanding how to use these powerful channels together.
-A smart search marketing plan uses PPC for immediate impact and targeted campaigns while investing in SEO to build a long term, cost effective asset that drives sustainable growth.
+A smart search marketing plan uses PPC for immediate impact and targeted campaigns while investing in SEO to build a cost effective asset that drives sustainable growth over time.
 By balancing both and choosing the right execution model for your budget and goals, you can create a dominant presence on search engines.